Kelmar/Tokamak/README.md

 dotnet build Tokamak.sln
 ```

-The current executable is the TestBed project where all the expiramentation is going on.
+The current executable is the TestBed project where all the experimentation is going on.

 # TODOS
 - [ ] Abstractions